 You can buy the policy at the time of your visit to India.
 After the legal formalities related to the insurance policy's capitalizing, your policy will be considered any other policies claimed by India's citizens.

 You can even buy a policy right from the place where you are residing using Mail Order Business.
 A notary, an Indian Embassy official, and an Indian diplomat will verify the policy.
 Students can even reach out to their dean for verification.

 Many insurance companies in India offer their insurance plans for NRIs as well.
 However, their terms and conditions may be slightly different from those of regular Indian residents.

 The policy period for an NRI may range from 6 months and extend up to 25 years.
 You can get insurance from the age of 18 to the age of 60.
 The policy term is subjected to the terms and conditions given in the policy.

 There is no fixed premium amount for the NRI insurance policy.
 The premium, i.e., the initial payment, will depend on various factors – policy term, the cover amount assured, the regulation of premium payment, and the riders' options have chosen, if any.

-The Sum that is assured for an NRI term may vary from 2 lakhs rupees as the minimum level to 1 Crore rupees as the highest level.
+The Sum that is assured for an NRI term may vary from lakhs as the minimum level to crores as the highest level.
 The Sum that is assured would be paid to the nominee of the insured's NRE account when the insured passes away during the course of the policy.

 An advantage of NRI policies is that you are provided with a grace period in case you have missed the date to pay your premium amount.
 If you can pay the remaining premium amount within this period, your policy will not be terminated.